 Felt her soul subdued by sadness, spake to Sita tenderly:

-"Weep not, sad and saintly Sita, shed not widow's tears in vain,
+"Weep not, sad and saintly Sita, shed not widow's tears

 For thy lord is sorely wounded, but shall live to fight again,

 Rama and the gallant Lakshman, fainting, not bereft of life,

 They shall live to fight and conquer,--thou shalt be a happy wife,